niemopen/niem-naming-design-rules/niem-ndr.md

 > </sch:pattern>
 > ```

-Note that this implies that every `xs:complexType` element has a `name` attribute.
+Note that this implies that every `xs:complexType` element has a `name` attribute – except in message schema documents, where local type definitions are allowed.

 #### Rule 9-26.
 Complex type has data definition